Learning to Control Unknown Strongly Monotone Games

-However, if the game is uncontrolled, the NE is typically globally inefficient.
-Using our game control scheme, the manager learns to steer the game into an efficient NE (i.e., a NE that satisfies target linear constraints).
+However, if the game is uncontrolled, the NE does not optimize global objectives.
+In our game control scheme, the manager learns to steer the game to an efficient NE, which is a GNE with target linear constraints.

+Convergence to GNE \cite{GNEP-Facc-survey} in strongly monotone games is usually studied in the noiseless setting \cite{GNEP-Kim, GNEP-Jordan, GNEP-Aussel}, while our learning agents make the convergence to a GNE stochastic.
+Stochastic convergence to GNEs has recently started to attract attention.
+In \cite{GNEP-Franci-learning} players share their actions with others, and in \cite{GNEP-Shakarami-learning} the reward function is assumed to be linear.
+Closer to our scenario is \cite{GNEP-Alizadeh-learning}, which studied a centralized algorithm in a monotone game where the \textit{weighted empirical average} of the actions is shown to converge in expectation to a GNE.
+In contrast, our GNE is limited to linear coupled constraints in strongly monotone games.
+For this scenario, we provide a \textit{distributed} stochastic learning scheme that converges in probability 1 to a GNE, without communication between players.
+To the best of our knowledge, our work is the first to study distributed and stochastic convergence to a GNE.

+Our algorithm is a stochastic iterative approach to solving a constrained optimization problem using Lagrange multipliers.
+Convergence guarantees for stochastic augmented Lagrangian schemes are scarce.
+In \cite{constrained_1}, the continuous-time optimization problem was studied, and \cite{constrained_2} provides \textit{asymptotic} results for a variant of our algorithm.
+We present the convergence rate for our algorithm using novel analysis techniques.

-Compared to mechanism design approaches \cite{heydaribeni2018distributed,deng2020robust}, we focus on cooperative or myopic players and our manager does not elicit private information from the players but only observes the constraint violation.
+Unlike mechanism design \cite{heydaribeni2018distributed,deng2020robust}, our players are cooperative or myopic, and our manager does not elicit any players' private information, but only observes the constraint violation.